Cootsy99/club-night/presentation.md

   - Didn't feel so binary (backend + frontend), it felt more integrated
     <br>
     <br>
-- Very much liked how easy it was to get data 'through' other tables
+- Very much liked how easy it was to get data 'through' other tables with Postgresql vs mongoDB

   - Recall issue trying to get user names when all I had was a membership id
     <br>